lily-studios/Lily-Coding-Convention/LILY_CONVENTION.md

 Luau's garbage collector can reclaim unreachable tables, but Lily should not depend on garbage collection to solve ownership mistakes.

-The code must first create unused state unreachable by:
+The code must first make unused state unreachable by:

 - disconnecting active connections
 - stopping tasks